google/truth/extension.md

         As for the implementation: Most assertion implementations employ one of the two basic approaches.
 The simpler approach is to delegate to an existing assertion.
-To do so, use `Subject.check()`, which preserves the caller-specified `FailureStrategy` and other context.
+To do so, use `Subject.check(...)`, which preserves the caller-specified `FailureStrategy` and other context.
 For example:

         ```java
         public void hasName(String name) {